Skip to main content

 1. AWS-level authentication — how 4MINDS discovers which RDS instances exist in your account.
 Uses IAM Role Federation (recommended) or Amazon Cognito, both shared with the rest of 4MINDS’s AWS integrations.

-This two-layer model lets 4MINDS list your RDS fleet with a least-privileged IAM role while keeping database credentials entirely client-side until the moment they’re needed to list databases, tables, or preview rows.
+This two-layer model lets 4MINDS list your RDS fleet and connect to individual databases with a single set of AWS credentials — no long-lived database passwords to manage or rotate.
 For the generic IAM Role / Cognito setup (creating the OIDC provider, trust policy, Cognito user pool, etc.), see AWS Integrations.
 The steps below focus on what’s specific to RDS.

 Supported Database Engines